AhmetKaanGuney/steam-scout/README.md

 [SteamScout Website](https://steam-scout.web.app/)

 ## Inroduction
-SteamScout is a web app for browsing undiscovered, unexplored and overlooked games that are on Steam.
+SteamScout is a web app for browsing undiscovered, unexplored and overlooked<br>
-It uses [SteamAppsDB](https://github.com/AhmetKaanGuney/steam-apps-db) (a public Web API that I created) to get the information about the games.
+games that are on Steam.
+It uses [SteamAppsDB](https://github.com/AhmetKaanGuney/steam-apps-db) (a public Web API that I created) <br>
+to get the information about the games.

 ***

 ### Motivation:

-I wanted to develop my JavaScript and React skills.
-I also wanted to develop a web app specifically for mobile phones.
+I wanted to develop a mobile web app that will strengthen my JavaScript<br>
-Then I started to think about what kind of web app should I develop.
-Well I'm really into games and I often find myself browsing indie games.
+and React skills.
+I'm very interested in video games and I often find <br>
-Steam is a great platform to browse games but after a while I realised that the same popular games are always popping up in my browsing list.
+myself browsing Steam.
+Steam is a great platform to browse games but <br>
+after a while I realised that the same popular games are always at the <br>
-To pass throgh those games you gotta search really deep.
+top of my browsing list.
+And discovering hidden gems takes a lot of <br>
-So I thought why not make a website that contains only *unpopular* games.
+time.
+So I thought why not make a website that only contains games under <br>
-Maybe there are some hidden gems in there.
+one million owners (approximately).That way you can browse a lot of <br>
+games that you haven't been exposed to.<br>

 <hr>